 - Governmental and Municipal Law.
-Based on his ten years as a deputy city attorney in San Francisco, and his thirteen years representing public entities as outside counsel, Scott is a recognized authority on a wide range of municipal law issues including affirmative action, open meeting laws, civil rights claims, First Amendment issues, domestic partner legislation and handgun control.
+Based on his ten years as a deputy city attorney in San Francisco, and his thirteen years representing public entities as outside counsel, Scott is a recognized authority on a wide range of municipal law issues including federal and state preemption, affirmative action, open meeting laws, civil rights claims, and First Amendment issues.
 He is also well versed in government contracting rules and advises businesses competing for government contracts.

 - Real Property Law.
 Scott has represented individuals and businesses in litigation relating to easements, failure to disclose property defects, property line disputes, trespass claims and inverse condemnation.
 Scott also advises businesses and individuals on land use issues, including governmental regulations and permits, as well as compliance with the California Environmental Quality Act and other environmental laws and regulations.

 In addition, Scott serves as a mediator for the United States District Court, Northern District of California and for the California Court of Appeal, First Appellate District.
 He has mediated dozens of cases.

 Scott has repeatedly been named a Northern California Super Lawyer.
 Super Lawyers is a listing of the top 5% of attorneys in Northern California who have attained a high degree of peer recognition and professional achievement.
 He has been named among the highest class of attorneys for professional ethics and legal skills with an AV-Preeminent rating by Martindale Hubbell.
 In addition, Scott was recognized by American Lawyer Media as one of San Francisco’s Top Rated Lawyers.